 An afterword offers fascinating facts and a closer look at each fish.

 And I couldn't resist including this personal favorite...

 When a tiny fish shoots into view wearing a round blue topper (which happens to fit him perfectly), trouble could be following close behind.

 So it’s a good thing that enormous fish won’t wake up.
 And even if he does, it’s not like he’ll ever know what happened. . . .

 Visual humor swims to the fore as the best-selling Jon Klassen follows his breakout debut with another deadpan-funny tale.

 AQUARIUMS Unit STUDY

-In addition to offering recommendations of fish books for children that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class aquarium unit study resources!
+In addition to offering recommendations of fish books for children that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class unit study resources about aquariums!
 Some of these resources may contain affiliate links.